TL;DR

-Temporary email and VPNs both protect your privacy online, but they operate at completely different layers.
-A VPN hides your IP address and encrypts your...
+Temp email and VPNs both protect your privacy online, but they work at different layers.
+A VPN hides your IP address and encrypts your network traffic.
+It...

 Aspect